biwascheme/biwascheme/doc/internal/opecodes.md

 Capture the current continuation.

-Caputred continuation is just a Scheme closure which includes whole copy of current stack and op_nuate1 to restore it (see also: op_nuate1).
+Captured continuation is just a Scheme closure which includes whole copy of current stack and op_nuate1 to restore it (see also: op_nuate1).

 #### format